ZoranKarbev/e-restaurant/readme.md

 ```

 - OPTIONAL BONUS
-  When creating a new order check if the dishName exists in the dishes resource (think importing one model in another)
+  When creating a new order check if the dishName exists in the dishes resource

 3. Create auth model/controller that will allow users to log in (use express-session for auth)